Frequently Asked Questions

 ), message content (text

 ), and the full request body.
-Note: Production applications should verify the webhook signature (see Section 6). - Crucially, it sends back a
+Note: Production applications should verify the webhook signature (see Section 6).200 OK

 status usingres.status(200).end()

 .
-If Vonage doesn't receive a 2xx response, it will assume the webhook failed and retry, potentially leading to duplicate processing.
+If Vonage doesn't receive a 2xx response, it assumes the webhook failed and retries, potentially leading to duplicate processing./webhooks/status

 ,delivered